b01/json-to-src/README.md

 * Outputs file(s) to a directory of your choice (assuming it is writable).
 * Can turn off/on generating unit tests.
 * Optional set a namespace.
+* set a callaback to manipulate the output of the source code generated.

 #### Using the Default PHP template
 * Will convert to PHP, turning fields into